Caripson/ProML/docs/ci_cd_friendly.md

 **2. Testing Stage:**

-If linting passes, the pipeline runs the `promptlang-test` command.
+If linting passes, the pipeline runs the `proml-test` command.
 *   **Action:** The test runner executes all the [Unit Tests](./testability_verification.md) and [Evaluation Sets](./testability_verification.md) defined in the prompt's `TEST` and `EVAL` blocks.
 *   **Checks:**
     *   Does the prompt produce the correct output for given inputs?